5th Street Bridge Rehabilitation Project

 - Lower Filberg Parking Lot: Use the 5th Street Bridge priority vehicle lane on Anderton Avenue along with local traffic, transit, and emergency vehicles

 The current estimate for the Fifth Street Bridge Rehabilitation project is $6.5 million.
+Although the project timeline has been extended, the project remains within the approved budget.

 |Outcome||A rehabilitated crossing with extended service life, with full utilization of the grant.|